 Beneath the figure’s arms are two knotted sections carved from wood which support another platform.
 This whole section pivots up and back on a discrete, fine, wooden dowel.
 The figure stands, with legs apart, on a wide border carved with geometric motifs.

-Combs were ordered from carvers and given as gifts by admirers to women, or by a husband to his wife, often to mark special events.
+Combs were ordered from carvers and given as gifts by admirers to women, or by a husband to his wife, often to mark special events, including at the initial marriage and wedding ceremony.
 They were used both as personal ornaments (Ashanti women often had high hairstyles that could have supported such a comb), and for utilitarian purposes.
 But many combs were kept by families for memento reasons because they were usually given as gifts.

-The comb here is of unusual quality and craftsmanship and would have been produced for a women of significant status.
+The comb here is of unusual quality and craftsmanship and would have been produced for a woman of significant status.